Ian Fieggen Ian's Software Site Ian's JPGExtra program

 SubjectDistanceRange - Close view

-NOTE: Due to potential privacy implications, any dates & times that were in the above Exif data have been replaced with digit sequences (eg. 12:34:56).
+NOTE: Due to potential privacy implications, any serial numbers or dates that were in the above Exif data have been replaced with digit sequences (eg. 12345678, 12:34:56, etc).

-Often 232 bytes, or thousands of bytes if a Thumbnail Image is embedded (ie. either medium or major contributor of "extras").
+Often 232 bytes, sometimes thousands of bytes if a Thumbnail Image is embedded (ie. either medium or major contributor of "extras").

 I've found Exif Data segments of almost 50,000 bytes, containing thumbnail images padded with a large number of zero bytes.